EventStore/EventStore/docs/server/features/streams.md

 ## System events and streams

 System streams and events begin with the `$` symbol.
-These streams and events are used for internal data, or for configuring specific parts of EventStoreDB.
+These streams and events are used for internal data, or for configuring specific parts of KurrentDB.

 Metadata streams for system streams follow the same convention of prefixing the stream name with `$$`.
 Therefore metadata streams for system streams start with `$$$`.